 The Best Kumo Cloud Alternative for Local Mitsubishi Control

-This is what I landed on: a small ESP32 board, the Serin controller, that clips onto the CN105 port already sitting inside most Mitsubishi indoor units.
-It runs open-source firmware, talks to the heat pump directly, and keeps every command on your own network.
+This is the Kumo Cloud alternative I landed on: a small ESP32 board, the Serin controller, that clips onto the CN105 serial port already sitting inside most Mitsubishi indoor units.
+It talks to the heat pump directly over serial and keeps every command on your own network.
 No account.
 No cloud.
 Nothing to pay each month.
-Setup is about a coffee break long, and you never see the Kumo Cloud login again.

 A small ESP32 controller installed inside a Mitsubishi mini-split indoor unit, wired to the CN105 port

 Kumo Cloud does the basic job.
 Set a temperature, pick a mode, done.
-To be fair, that's most of what anyone needs on a Tuesday.
+That's most of what anyone needs on a Tuesday.

 What the Local Alternative Actually Is